MartoBozhilov/Wardrobe/README.md

 ![Logo](src/main/resources/static/images/icons/pin.png)
 # Wardrobe
-Wardrobe is an online clothing store, created as a school project.
+Wardrobe is an online clothing store, created as a university project.

 # Motivation
 - We have all shopped online.
 And let’s face it, it is not always the best experience.
 So, we decided to fix that.